jackye315/FinalProject/README.md

 Bugs - Some of the ships randomly change position when the mouse is dragging another ship.
        The game won't begin if the ships are placed too close to the edge of the board.
        The player's ships can be placed over one another.
+       The two ships of the same size change together when we right click.

+January 20, 2015
+Added the hints, sound, and worked on the AI.
+Fixed bug where two of the ships of the same length change direction together.
+Bugs - Some of the ships randomly change position when the mouse is dragging another ship.
+       The game won't begin if the ships are placed too close to the edge of the board.
+       The player's ships can be placed over one another.
+       When we right click every ship consecutively, then right click again, the ships all turn to the same size.